Ex-Iowa anchor hopes her age bias lawsuit changes TV news

 Meanwhile, the suit claims that managers told Heitshusen she could not negotiate for more time off, that one once commented to her and another female anchor about losing weight, and that managers gave her more support for pursuing “softer” feature stories than investigative news, it claims.

 In addition to Nexstar, the lawsuit names Peterson and general manager Bobby Totsch as defendants.
-A company spokesman didn’t immediately return a message seeking comment.

 The lawsuit seeks orders requiring Nexstar to pay Heitshusen unspecified damages and to take remedial actions, including training for management on gender and age stereotypes and an analysis of how female employees have been treated.